 Representation by a disability attorney is free.
 They only get paid if you receive benefits, and the SSA puts a cap on the amount they can be paid.
 Some disability attorneys charge the client costs, which are out-of-pocket expenses they incur during representation; these may include things like photocopies of medical records or doctor’s reports.
 The Good Law Group only charges for costs if you are awarded benefits.

-Looking for a representative to help you apply for disability benefits?
+Looking for an attorney to help you apply for disability benefits?
 Contact The Good Law Group and receive the representation you deserve.